lvoytek/SMES-OS/README.md

 If the build process fails at any point you may be using too many threads, reduce the THREADS variable and try again

 ### make convert
-Converts the update.img file to data.bin
+Converts the update.img file to data.bin using SpiImageTools

-*Currently unavailable - need to interact with the obscure SPIImageTool exe file to create it
+For information on how to use this program check out [SMES_compilation_instructions.pdf](SMES_compilation_instructions.pdf)

+After closing the GUI data.bin will appear in the out/ folder

 ### make flash
 Flashes the data.bin output file to the TinkerBoard S or SD card

-*Currently unavailable

 ### make all / make
 Run all items in the following order: